RcppCore/RcppArmadillo/README.md

 package [as the `fastLm()`](https://github.com/RcppCore/RcppArmadillo/blob/master/R/fastLm.R) function.

-The `RcppArmadillo/Lightest` header includes [Rcpp][rcpp] via its `Rcpp/Lightest` header which precludes some more compile-time heavy features such as 'Rcpp Modules' which we may not need.
+The `RcppArmadillo/Lighter` header includes [Rcpp][rcpp] via its `Rcpp/Lighter` header which precludes some more compile-time heavy features such as 'Rcpp Modules' which we may not need.
 See the [Rcpp][rcpp] docs more details about 'Light', 'Lighter' and 'Lightest'.
-In the example above, the switch saves about 15% to 20% of total compilation time.
+In the example above, the switch saves about 15% of total compilation time.

 ### Status